Shadi-Abu-Jaber/Computer-Science-Courses/Introduction_To_Linux/README.md

 ## Introduction To Linux

 - ### Technologies and Topics Covered
-  - Connection to the Linux operating system (ssh)
+  - Connection to the Linux operating system
   - Work with command line
   - Basic Commands
   - Linux file system